The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 ☐ Document platform communications

-☐ Understand your classification status
+☐ Understand your classification standing

 High

-☐ Build portfolio of best work
+☐ Build portfolio of largest work

-☐ Set 12-month career advancement goals
+☐ Set 12-month career progress targets

 Medium